haivala/dj-usb-tkit/docs/COMMANDS.md

 `add_track_candidates_to_playlist` accepts frontend row candidates, resolves/materializes safe local source rows server-side, preserves the USB-origin no-fuzzy-match rule, and then delegates to playlist membership insertion.

+`reorder_playlist_tracks` takes an ordered list of track ids and persists that order to the `playlist_tracks.position` column for a local (app-owned) playlist; see `docs/PLAYLISTS_PLAYBACK.md` for when the UI disables reordering. `fetch_usb_playlists` and `run_usb_diagnostics` both return a `playlistUsbExportStatus` array (one entry per local playlist) so the frontend doesn't have to re-derive that lock condition from raw USB-scan/export-setting state.

 `analyze_new_tracks` returns hydrated changed track rows in `items`, so the UI can patch rows from the analysis response without a separate `get_tracks_by_ids_with_previews` call.